EU Short Selling Regulation (SSR) Aggregation

 - In such cases, a client may need to exclude some management entities or include additional entities (for example, branches that manage discretionary portfolios) under this SSR specific definition which are not considered generally as legal entities for other purposes.

-- No, unless you have branches or divisions in your corporate tree which meet the requirements outlined in 1-4 above.
+- If you have branches or divisions in your corporate tree which meet the requirements outlined in 3 above (or other such discrepancies).

-- If you do not set up SSRManagement, the EU SSR rules will run on your general “Management” aggregation tree (or “Default” tree if you don’t have distinct aggregation trees)
+Note that if you do not set up SSRManagement, the Management tree will be marked as the SSRManagement tree.
+So the EU SSR rules will run on your general “Management” aggregation tree.

 SSR Non-Management Aggregation

-If you are engaged in short selling, it’s important to also analyse your corporate tree in regard to another dimension: where an entity holds short sold assets but does not have discretionary management power over the assets (or has delegated it to a third party).
+If you are engaged in short selling, it’s important to also analyse your corporate tree in regard to another dimension: where an entity holds short sold assets for any other reason (e.g. prop trading) aside from being a Discretionary Manager.
+In our experience, this does not generally include assets where discretionary management authority has been delegated to a 3rd party.

 If this applies to your firm, please discuss this with our Support team so we can help you do the following: